 Ruth Nicol: Leith in Spring

 Ruth Nicol's exhibition Leith In Spring reflects on the ever evolving historic port of Leith and complements her previous exhibition with the Open Eye Gallery, Leith In Winter in 2010.
 The exhibitions semi autobiographical stance documents the artists passage from being an incomer to Leith and its community to becoming integrated.
-The paintings focus on day to day routes taken ritualistically and showcase Leith's urban and industrial landscape, particularly the harbour.
+The paintings focus on day to day routes taken ritualistically and showcase Leith's urban and industrial landscape.
 The exhibition suggests elements of movement and transience despite the absence of human activity.